PieAreSquared11/Compression-Functions/README.md

-# The Best Compression Functions
+# One of The Best BWT and RLE Functions

 Adds a Burrows Wheeler Transform Function (bwt()), a Run-Length-Encode Function (rl_encode()), a Run-Length Decode Function (rl_decode()), a Burrows Wheeler Inverse Transform Function (ibwt()), a Compression Function (which combines bwt() and rl_encode(), compress()), and a